 - All-purpose flour

-- Baking soda and salt
+- Baking soda and salt - Leaveners are needed to help the cookies rise.

-- Granulated sugar and Brown sugar
+- Granulated sugar and brown sugar - Sweetens and softens cookies.

 Instructions

 Bake for 10-12 minutes until the edges are set.
-They will remain soft but don’t be tempted to bake them for too long.
-They will continue to bake while still hot.
-Take it out of the oven.
+They should remain soft but don't be tempted to bake them for too long.
 Super easy right?

 Helpful Tips